oracledsc/UnNatty-Detector/README.md

    git clone https://github.com/oracledsc/UnNatty-Detector.git
    cd UnNatty-Detector
    ```
-3. Open the project in Visual Studio 2022 and build the solution.
+3. Open the project in Visual Studio 2022 and build the solution in Release x64
 4. For assistance, DM `oracledsc` on Discord.

 ### Download Precompiled Binary